jgyy/fcc-scrape/placeholder.md

 ---
-id: 5ddb965c65d27e1512d44db6
+id: 5ddb965c65d27e1512d44db7
-title: Part 31
+title: Part 32
 challengeType: 0
-dashedName: part-31
+dashedName: part-32
 ---

 # --description--

-We can now use the `difference` variable that we created above.
+Notice how if `total` is less than `maxCalories`, `difference` is a negative number.

-Insert the `difference` variable inside the parentheses of `.createTextNode()`
+We want to show the absolute value of the difference so it displays "300" rather than "-300".

-If you want to see what the text currently looks like, try `console.log(resultText)`.
+Wrap the `difference` in a `Math.abs()` function.

 # --hints--